Zucchini Lasagna Roll Ups

-By now I'm sure you figured out I LOVE zucchini!
-I just shared a roundup of 35 Skinny Zucchini Recipes, so here's number 36!
-I've been craving lasagna rolls lately which I love making instead of traditional lasagna, they are so much easier to make and they're great for portion control.
-My girlfriend brought me zucchini from her garden so I thought I'd try out this zucchini version instead of my usual spinach filling.
+I’ve been craving lasagna rolls lately which I love making instead of traditional lasagna, they are so much easier to make and they’re great for portion control.
+My girlfriend brought me zucchini from her garden so I thought I’d try out this zucchini version instead of my usual Spinach Lasagna Roll Ups.
 These turned out SO good, and now I have yet another way to eat zucchini.

 To freeze, you can choose to individually freeze them in ziplock bags or freeze them as a finished dish ready for the oven.
 You can also freeze anything you’ve baked that you can’t finish.
 Click here for more details on how to freeze lasagna rolls.